Top 12 Food Production Supervisor Skills to Put on Your Resume

 10. Continuous Improvement

-Continuous Improvement in the context of a Food Production Supervisor involves the ongoing effort to enhance products, services, or processes through incremental and breakthrough improvements, aiming to increase efficiency, reduce waste, enhance quality, and ensure compliance with safety and health standards in food production operations.
+Continuous Improvement is the ongoing effort to enhance products, services, and processes through incremental changes and occasional breakthroughs—boosting efficiency, quality, and compliance in food production.

 Why It's Important